burn/readme/README.md

 #	readme.lua

-> Assumes a simple Hungarian notation,  infer doco from LUA files
+> Extract doco from LUA files to Markdown.
+Assumes a simple Hungarian notation.

 For example, this file was generated via